nervetattoo/jquery-autosave/readme.md

 Options is a set of key/value pairs that can be passed into the plugin as the first argument upon initialization.
 The default values are shown above.

 * **namespace** _String_
   The namespace to append after event names and before class names that are used within the plugin.
+This will also be the key name for the autosave instance stored in each element's expando data.
 * **callbacks** _Object_
   Contains a set of key/value pairs that define callback methods for the autosave process described above.
   * **trigger** _String, Object, Array, function_